pingcap/docs/tidb-cloud/migrate-sql-shards.md

 ### Before you begin

 TiDB Cloud does not provide any feature about incremental data replication yet.
-You need to deploy TiDB Data Migration (DM) manually.
+You need to deploy TiDB DM manually.
 For detailed steps, see [Deploy a DM Cluster Using TiUP](https://docs.pingcap.com/tidb/stable/deploy-a-dm-cluster-using-tiup).

 ### Step 1.
 Add the data source